 - your complaint is about a postal or similar service provided by a registered postal operator

-- you make your complaint within 12 months of the incident/s that led to the dispute
+- you made your complaint within 12 months of the incident/s that led to the dispute

 - you have lodged a formal complaint with the postal operator and given them at least 10 business days to respond.

-We may also consider complaints about other non-postal services provided by Australia Post like retail products purchased in store.
+We may also consider complaints about other non-postal services provided by Australia Post such as retail products purchased in store.

-- your complaint does not concern a postal or similar service, unless it’s an Australia Post matter
+- your complaint about a private postal operator does not concern a postal or similar service

-- the complaint is about a postal operator not registered with the Ombudsman’s Office
+- the complaint is about a postal operator who is not registered with the Ombudsman’s Office

 - the complaint is about something that happened before the postal operator registered with the Ombudsman’s Office

-- you did not complain within 12 months of the incident which led to the dispute
+- you have not complained within 12 months of the incident that led to the dispute

 - the matter is the subject of a court or tribunal hearing (unless special circumstances exist)